fosamil0x/SEC-350-SP25/AssessmentPrep/ASSESSMENTPREPREADME.md

 *   edge01 [interface1 eth0 WAN] [interface2 eth1 DMZ] [interface3 eth2 LAN]

 * You may need to remove ssh keys from mgmt01.
-Use the following command if needed
-* ssh-keygen -f "/home/luc/.ssh/known_hosts" -R "IP.ADDRESS.FOR.BOX"
+Use the following command if needed `ssh-keygen -f "/home/luc/.ssh/known_hosts" -R "IP.ADDRESS.FOR.BOX`